kthcloud/docs/hugo/content/maintenance/installKubernetesCluster.md

     watch kubectl get pods -n cattle-system
     ```

+6. Fix expiry date for secrets

+    Go to the Rancher URL deployed.
+The navigate to `Global Settings` -> `Settings` and edit both `auth-token-max-ttl-minutes` and `kubeconfig-default-token-ttl-minutes` to `0` to disable token expiration.

 ### 2. Update required DNS records
 Since the sys-cluster is used to manage other clusters, it is important that the DNS records are set up correctly.